 Solution to the 8 balls weight puzzle: find the heavier ball in 2 weighs

 You have only one weighing left.
-Would you again take the simple path of splitting the 4 balls into 2 plus 2 groups and weigh?
-What would be the result?
+Will you again take the simple path of splitting the 4 balls into 2 groups of 2 balls each and weigh?
+What will be the result?

 First stage analysis: Strategic approach of working backwards